plaisier-lab/ccAFv2_Rv2/README.md

 This repository is for the R package for the cell cycle classifier ccAFv2.
 The input for the ccAFv2 classifier is single cell, nuclei, or spatial RNA-seq data.
 The features of this classifier are that it classifies six cell cycle states (G1, Late G1, S, S/G2, G2/M, and M/Early G1) and a quiescent-like G0 state, and it incorporates a tunable parameter to filter out less certain classifications.
 This package is implemented in R for use in [Seurat](https://satijalab.org/seurat/) analysis workflows.
 We provide examples of installing and running ccAFv2 on Seurat objects (both sc/snRNA-seq and ST-RNA-seq), plot and use results, and regress out cell cycle effects if desired.

-Installation descriptions are given below, and the API, tutorials, and more details please take a look at our github.io site:  ToDo
+Installation descriptions are given below, and the API, tutorials, and more details please take a look at our github.io site:

 ## Table of Contents